zushicat/cologne-trees-REST-API/cologne-treemap-api/README.md

 Returns number of trees of all 9 districts, their suburbs and (if available) the neighbourhoods of these suburbs
 - "params": {"district_numbers": "1,3"}

-Returns number of trees of requested, their suburbs and (if available) the neighbourhoods of these suburbs
+Returns number of trees of requested districts (here 1 and 3), their suburbs and (if available) the neighbourhoods of these suburbs

 #### geo.suburb_number.number
 - "params": {"suburb_number": "103"}